2018/19 | Conestoga College

 Attendance - Program Standard

-Students that arrive late for a scheduled class will be counted as absent immediately after the start of the class.
-Apprentices that leave early, prior to the dismissal time, will also be counted as absent.
+In the case of unforseen circumstances that result in late arrival or early departure, whenever possible, students are expected to communicate this in advance with their faculty.
+Otherwise, students who arrive late for a scheduled class may be counted as absent immediately after the start of the class.
+Students who leave early, prior to the dismissal time, may als be counted as absent.

 Awards - College Application Procedure